 Students in the Bachelor of Arts program in Art History at Florida State University are broadly educated in the history of art and introduced to a wide variety of cultures from around the world and throughout history.
 Our twelve award-winning full-time faculty members teach lecture courses and seminars across the disciplines of art history, visual studies, and museum & cultural heritage studies.
-Areas include Medieval, Renaissance/Baroque, Arts of Africa & its Diasporas, Modern & Contemporary, and Visual Cultures of the Americas.
+Areas include the Post-Ancient and Medieval World, Modernities and Modernisms, and the Visual Cultures of the Americas (VCA).
 Coursework also focuses on methods of analysis, research, and theory.
 Art History students at FSU are highly trained in visual literacy, history, research practices, critical thinking, and writing.
 Our alumni are well prepared for a wide range of careers in and out of the arts, as well as graduate study in art history and related fields.

 For the BA in Art History, students must complete 48 credit hours of coursework, including 42 in art history and 6 in studio art, with a minimum grade of C in all major coursework.
 The foundation survey courses (ARH 2050 and 2051) provide an overview of major artists and works of art from around the world.
 Two seminars (ARH 4800) are required of all majors.
 For a detailed outline of program requirements, see Course Distribution below.
 For undergraduate courses offered in the upcoming semester, see Current Courses.